Last updated: 2 November 2023

 Some listeners like chapter marks as it lets them skip past intro music and advertisements but it has other uses that could work well for your specific podcast content.
 It could be especially beneficial if the episodes are quite long and cover different topics.
 Even if you’re not interested in adding structured chapter markers for your shows, you may find special one-off uses.
 You can present the listener with an image or a link at the relevant point in time.
 These can even be hidden so they don’t display in the main chapter listing.

 Adding chapters takes a bit of extra work but if you note down the positions when you start editing a new section it can become quite streamlined.
 There are even specialist tools you can use just to add the chapter metadata after you’ve got your final MP3.
-Chapters are just a specific type of metadata and don’t affect the audio data.
+If you’re creating podcast episodes, you may have thought that chapters are defined in the RSS feed and have been looking for a section in your hosting provider’s site to input them.
+However, chapters are just a specific type of metadata that the MP3 format allows through the ID3 tag specification.
+You just need a tool for adding chapter metadata after you’ve exported but before you upload — it won’t affect the audio quality as it just adds to the header.

 There are several options when it comes to chapter-adding software.
 Here are some that we’ve heard good things about.
 If you have a preferred solution that isn’t listed here, please let us know.